hydraulic-software/conveyor/guidebook/docs/tutorial.md

 The previous contents of the output directory will be replaced.
 You'll now find there packages for each OS in multiple formats, some update metadata files and a download page ([details](outputs.md)).

 The default generated `conveyor.conf` file tells each package to look for updates on `localhost:8899`.
 If you want to just quickly test updates this is good enough - grab your favourite web server and serve that directory.
 We recommend [Caddyserver](https://caddyserver.com/).
-If you want to serve your packages for real, change the `site.base-url` key to point to the URL where you'll upload your files and rerun `conveyor make site`.
-You can also use [GitHub Releases](configs/download-pages.md#publishing-through-github).

 !!! warning
     The web server must support Content-Range requests.
 Unfortunately the Python 3 built in web server doesn't.

+When you want to serve your packages for real, change the `site.base-url` key to point to the URL where you'll upload your files and rerun `conveyor make site`.
+You can also use [GitHub Releases](configs/download-pages.md#publishing-through-github).
+Note that there's no way to change the site URL after release because it's included in the packages themselves, so pick wisely.

 ## Step 5.
 Release an update